-From a full plank position, bend your knees and jump your feet into the outside of your right hand, landing in a crouch on the balls of your feet.
+- From a high plank, bend your knees and jump your feet into the outside of your right hand, landing in a crouch on the balls of your feet.

-Jump up and extend your legs back out to your plank position.
+- Jump up and extend your legs back out to the plank.
 That’s one rep.

 Tip: Keep your weight in your arms to make jumping in and out easier.
-If it’s too challenging to jump, you can instead perform in the form of mountain climbers moving your feet in and out.
+If it’s too challenging to jump, start with Mountain Climbers and work your way up to these.

 17. Diagonal Plank

-Start in a plank position, then walk your legs apart until they are a bit wider than your hips.
-Make sure your hips are lifted, and your body forms a straight line from your shoulders to your heels.
+- Start in a high plank position, with your arms and legs extended.
+Then walk your legs apart until they are a bit wider than your hips.
+Lift your hips are lifted so that your body forms a straight line from your shoulders to your heels.

 18. Crunch Clap

-Crunch up slightly to clap your hands behind your raised leg.
-Return to the starting position and alternate.
-Repeat and continue to alternate.
-Complete 10-12 reps per side for 2-3 sets.
+- Return to the starting position and alternate, moving quickly and steadily.
+Complete 10-12 reps per side for three to four sets.

 21. Side V-Up

-Lie on your right side, with your left hand behind your head and right hand on the floor.
+- Lie on your right side, with your left hand up behind your head and right hand on the floor, palm down.

-Pressing down into your right hand, raise your straight legs off the floor and bring your torso toward your legs.
+- Press down into your right hand.
+Simultaneously, raise both of your legs together in the air towards your left elbow, and bring your elbow towards your legs.

 22. One-Leg Plank

-Start by getting into a standard plank position.
+- Start by getting into a high plank position, arms extended.
 Once positioned, lift one leg off of the floor and keep it fully extended.